International Study Centre

 In order to apply for your visa, you must:

-• Next, you must send the requested documents to be checked by the Admissions team or your Student Enrolment Adviser.
+• Next, you must send the requested documents to be checked by the Admissions team or your Student Enrolment Advisor.

 • You will then pay a deposit and CAS payment.